Best time to visit Philippines

 Also within easy reach of Manila is Tagaytay.
 Here you can enjoy the views of Lake Taal and the majestic volcano that carries the same name.
 The area is also known for its cuisine, so it’s ideal for a gastronomic food-venture.

-If you’re after a beach holiday, Siquijor is a good option during the rainy Filipino summers.
+If you’re after a beach vacation, Siquijor is a good option during the rainy Filipino summers.
 Although it does rain in the island between June and August, rains are often short-lived and leave plenty of hours of the day clear and sunny.

 Summer is the best time to visit Palawan, since typhoons rarely affect the area.
 This tropical paradise is best explored during the low season, as top destinations like El Nido are overrun with tourists at other times of the year.
 Aim to visit in June, because humidity and temperatures peak in late summer.